ugwis/ssh-shots/README.md

 # Usage
-Login in with an Password
+Shot in with an Password
 ```
 ./shots -pass password user host startup.conf
 ```
-Login in with an SSH Private Key
+Shot in with an SSH Private Key
 ```
 ./shots -i ~/.ssh/id_rsa.pem user host startup.conf
 ```